 For that reason, it’s always a good idea to regularly pause and take stock to actually think positively about things.
 When you find yourself upset about something, stop and remind yourself how fortunate you are in other areas.
-This helps to put things in perspective.
+This helps you to put things in perspective.

 Here is some advice on how to stay positive in college for those of you headed to college or if you are struggling in college right now.

 1. Find happiness in little things.